Off-Campus Federal Work Study Job Bank

 Wagner Free Institute of Science- Museum & Education Assistant

-Location: 1700 W Montgomery Ave, Philadelphia, PA 19121-Requires traveling to schools.
-This is an in-persons position.
+Work Location: 1700 W Montgomery Ave, Philadelphia, PA 19121/ Requires traveling to schools.
+Primarily in person work

 Job Description: